vemonet/libre-chat/README.md

   - all [Llama-2-GGML](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML) ([7B](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML)/[13B](https://huggingface.co/llamaste/Llama-2-13b-chat-hf)/[70B](https://huggingface.co/llamaste/Llama-2-70b-chat-hf))
   - all [Llama-2-GPTQ](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GPTQ)
 - 🤖 Various type of agents can be deployed:
-  - **💬 Generic conversational agent**: without any specific additional training, just configure the template prompt and other settings
+  - **💬 Generic conversation**: do not need any additional training, just configure settings such as the template prompt
-  - **📚 Documents-based question answering agent**: automatically build similarity vectors from PDF documents, the chatbot will use them to answer your question, and return the documents used to find the answer.
+  - **📚 Documents-based question answering**: automatically build similarity vectors from locally provided PDF documents, the chatbot will use them to answer your question, and return which documents were used to generate the answer.
 - 🪶 Modern and lightweight chat web interface, working as well on desktop as on mobile, with support for light/dark theme